reflectoring/reflectoring.github.io/_posts/2020-06-21-aws-cloudformation-ecs-deployment.md

 In the previous blog posts of this series, we have created a set of CloudFormation stacks that we'll reuse in this article:

-* a [network stack](https://reflectoring.io/aws-cloudformation-deploy-docker-image/#designing-the-network-stack) that creates a virtual private cloud (VPC) network, a load balancer, and all the wiring that's neccessary to deploy a Docker container with Amazon's ECS service,
+* a [network stack](https://reflectoring.io/aws-cloudformation-deploy-docker-image/#designing-the-network-stack) that creates a virtual private cloud (VPC) network, a load balancer, and all the wiring that's necessary to deploy a Docker container with Amazon's ECS service,
 * a [service stack](https://reflectoring.io/aws-cloudformation-deploy-docker-image/#designing-the-service-stack) that takes a Docker image as input and creates an ECS service and task to deploy that image into the VPC created by the network stack.

 You can review both stacks in YML format [on Github](https://github.com/thombergs/code-examples/tree/master/aws/cloudformation/ecs-in-two-public-subnets).